bakercp/ofxIO/README.md

 A collection of I/O core utils.

+Generate all project files using the openFrameworks Project Generator.

 * `ofEvent`-based Directory Watcher
     * Watch for changes in your directories.
     * _NOTE: `Poco::DirectoryWatcher` was added in Poco 1.5+.
 These files are included for backward compatability._